Jhootha Hi Sahi (soundtrack)

 Jhootha Hi Sahi is the soundtrack to the 2010 Bollywood romantic comedy film of the same name, directed by Abbas Tyrewala starring John Abraham and Pakhi Tyrewala.
 The soundtrack, consisting of seven original tracks and two remix versions was composed by A. R. Rahman with lyrics penned by Abbas Tyrewala.
-The audio was officially released on 17 September by Sa Re Ga Ma at the Sa Re Ga Ma Pa competition.
+The audio was officially released on 17 September by the Saregama label at the Sa Re Ga Ma Pa competition.
 The album was very well received by the critics and was the chart topper for some weeks.
-The album has been praised by several reviewers as a newer genre in soundtracks.

 "Call Me Dil", a track from the album became the first track that has been repeated 360 times on any radio channel in a single day across 15 cities in India.
 The track which was aired in Radio City is on its way to get an entry into the Limca Book of Records.
 The album also holds another record for being the first album to be released on the LP record format after more than a decade.